This chapter includes the following sections:

 For details about configuring the job repository, and configuring the data source that is used by both the job repository and a batch runtime instance, see Configuring the Batch Runtime to Use a Dedicated Database in Administering Server Environments for Oracle WebLogic Server.

 State replication is not available in the batch runtime, so conventional failover is not available.
 Consequently, a failed batch job cannot be resumed on a backup copy that is running on a different Managed Server instance.
-However, if all batch runtime instances in a cluster point to the same job repository, and the data source for the database that contains that job repository is also targeted to the cluster, any batch job that fails on a Managed Server instance can be queried and restarted on any other Managed Server instance in that cluster.
+However, if all batch runtime instances in a cluster point to the same job repository, and the data source for the database that contains the job repository is also targeted to the cluster.
+Any batch job that fails on a Managed Server instance can be queried and restarted on any other Managed Server instance in that cluster.